micronDLA/SDK/README.md

 # Create Micron DLA API
 sf = microndla.MDLA()
 # Generate instructions
-sf.SetFlag('nfpgas', str(numfpga))
-sf.SetFlag('nclusters', str(numclus))
-sf.Compile('resnet18.onnx', 'microndla.bin')
-# Init the FPGA cards
-sf.Init('microndla.bin')
+sf.SetFlag({'nfpgas': str(numfpga), 'nclusters': str(numclus)})
+sf.Compile('resnet18.onnx')
 in1 = np.random.rand(2, 3, 224, 224).astype(np.float32)
 input_img = np.ascontiguousarray(in1)
 # Create a location for the output
 output = sf.Run(input_img)
 ```

-`sf.Compile` will parse the model from model.onnx and save the generated Micron DLA instructions in microndla.bin.
+`sf.Compile` will parse the model from model.onnx and save the generated Micron DLA instructions.
 Here numfpga=2, so instructions for two FPGAs are created.
 `nresults` is the output size of the model.onnx for one input image (no batching).
-`sf.Init` will initialize the FPGAs.
-It will send the instructions and model parameters to each FPGA's main memory.
 The expected output size of `sf.Run` is twice `nresults`, because numfpga=2 and two input images are processed. `input_img` is two images concatenated.
 The diagram below shows this type of execution: